Angélica María: 1956–2006: Acting consecration and musical foray

-Acting career

-In 1965, she filmed "Fray Torero" (Friar Bullfighter) in Spain and came back to Mexico to work in two movies, and to record her sixth album.
-Then, she acted in such successful films as 5 de chocolate y 1 de fresa (Five of chocolate and one of strawberry) and obtained the starring role in the 1968 film version of Corazón salvaje a movie that made her famous in places as far as China.
 In 1971, she acted in Ernesto Alonso's telenovela Muchacha italiana viene a casarse ("Italian girl comes to get married") which opened the Spanish television market in the United States, and was a success in Central America and South America.
 She also filmed one of her biggest telenovelas Ana del aire ("Ana of the air", playing a flight attendant role).
+In 1973 she met the aspiring singer Juan Gabriel who would become one of the biggest selling artists in the world.
+Together, they would record ballads performed by mariachi bands.
+The single Tú sigues siendo el mismo ("You are still the same one") sold one million copies in the United States alone, and has since then been performed by dozens of other singers.
+She recorded three more albums in 1974.
 In 1977, she made the telenovela version of her film Corazón salvaje, released two albums, and performed in the play Papacito Piernas Largas ("Daddy Long-legs"), a play that would spun off an album, and broke the record of more than 1000 performances sold out in the next 3 years.